CDCgov/data-exchange-hl7/local_libs/lib-nist-validator/readme.md

 # Profiles

 Profiles should be created with the IGAMT tool (https://hl7v2.igamt-2.nist.gov/home) and exported as XML.
-Once exported, there should be at least 3 files present and an optional 4th file:
+Once exported, there should be the following files:

 	• PROFILE.xml
-	• CONSTRAINTS.xml
+	• (optional) CONSTRAINTS.xml
-	• VALUESETS.xml
+	• (optional) VALUESETS.xml
+	• (optional) VALUESETBINDINGS.xml
+	• (optional) COCONSTRAINTS.xml
-	• (option) PREDICATES.xml
+	• (optional) SLICINGS.xml

 Ultimately it is up to the implementer of the ProfileFetcher on how to store and manage those resources.
 The ResourceFileFetcher expects a subfolder for each profile name under /src/main/resources and those files be copied under that folder.